anne02550/company-directory/doc/test-cases.md

    1. Type `anne@yahoo.com` in the `Enter Email` box
    1. Click `Find`
    1. Confirm you can see Anne Asprey in the result page

-1. Add Employee form can be closed
-   1. Login to the site (see Login)
-   1. Click `Add Employee`
-   1. Choose Department / Job title
-   1. Click `X` to close form
-   1. Confirm the form is closed and you are back to result page

 ###  Test if users can `Edit` Employee